Pablo Chinchilla

 What types of substances do you think people are using in your neighborhood?

-Yes, I've noticed drug use on social media, especially my school accounts, because all the students from L.A.
+Yes, I’ve noticed drug use on social media, especially on my school accounts, because all the students from L.A.
 High follow that account.
 Everyone just posts their daily lives there.
-I've seen a couple of students who post nicotine and sometimes bags of weed.
+I’ve seen a couple of students who post nicotine and sometimes bags of weed.

 What does your school do about this issue?